INGREDIENTS WE AVOID #2 - Triclosan

 Yet there seems to be little debate about its use here in Australia.
 In fact one company that uses it extensively was voted Australia’s most trusted brand this year.

 Triclosan is of particular concern as it is found in a wide variety of household products.
 It can be found in products like antiseptic creams, hand santisers, hand washes and even toothpaste.
+You'll also find it in other 'antibacterial' products like chopping boards, paints and cleaning cloths.

 Originally developed and used in hospitals in the 1970s, consumer goods companies starting using it consumer products to kill bacteria and microbes (germs).
 Back then, tests were carried out into its safety but nothing done about it, so consumer goods companies added it to any product they thought might need added anti-bacterial power.